redwoodjs/redwood/docs/docs/auth/dbauth.md

 }
 ```

-* `credentialModelAccessor` specifies the name of the model that's going to hold the credentials.
+* `credentialModelAccessor` specifies the name of the accessor that you call to access the model you created to store credentials.
+If your model name is `UserCredential` then this field would be `userCredential` as that's how Prisma's naming conventions work.
+* `authFields.challenge` specifies the name of the field in the user model that will hold the WebAuthn challenge string.
+This string is generated automatically whenever a WebAuthn registration or authentication request starts and is one more verification that the browser request came from this user.
+A user can only have one WebAuthn request/response cycle going at a time, meaning that they can't open a desktop browser, get the TouchID prompt, then switch to iOS Safari to use FaceID, then return to the desktop to scan their fingerprint.
+The most recent WebAuthn request will clobber any previous one that's in progress.
-* `webAuthn.enabled` is a boolean, denoting whether the server should respond to webAuthn requests
+* `webAuthn.enabled` is a boolean, denoting whether the server should respond to webAuthn requests.
+If you decide to stop using WebAuthn, you'll want to turn it off here as well as update the LoginPage to stop prompting.
 * `webAuthn.name` is the name of the app that will show in some browser's prompts to use the device
-* `webAuthn.domain` is the name of domain making the request (this is just the domain part of the URL, ex: `app.server.com`, or in development mode `localhost`)
+* `webAuthn.domain` is the name of domain making the request.
+This is just the domain part of the URL, ex: `app.server.com`, or in development mode `localhost`
-* `webAuthn.origin` is the domain plus the protocol and port, that the request is coming from, ex: https://app.server.com In development mode, this would be `http://localhost:8910`
+* `webAuthn.origin` is the domain *including* the protocol and port that the request is coming from, ex: https://app.server.com In development mode, this would be `http://localhost:8910`
-* `webAuthn.type`: the type of device that's allowed to be used (see next section below)
+* `webAuthn.type`: the type of device that's allowed to be used (see [next section below](#webauthn-type-option))
 * `webAuthn.timeout`: how long to wait for a device to be used in milliseconds (defaults to 60 seconds)
-* `webAuthn.credentialFields`: lists the expected field names in the database table that contains user credentials to what they're actually called in your `UserCredential` model.
-This includes 5 fields total: `id`, `userId`, `publicKey`, `transports`, `counter`
+* `webAuthn.credentialFields`: lists the expected field names that dbAuth uses internally mapped to what they're actually called in your model.
+This includes 5 fields total: `id`, `userId`, `publicKey`, `transports`, `counter`.

 ### WebAuthn `type` Option

 The config option `webAuthn.type` can be set to `any`, `platform` or `cross-platform`:

-* `any` means to allow either platform or cross-platform devices
-* `platform` means to only allow embedded devices (TouchID, FaceID, Windows Hello) to be used
+* `platform` means to *only* allow embedded devices (TouchID, FaceID, Windows Hello) to be used
-* `cross-platform` means to allow only third party devices (like a Yubikey USB fingerprint reader)
+* `cross-platform` means to *only* allow third party devices (like a Yubikey USB fingerprint reader)
+* `any` means to allow both platform and cross-platform devices

 In some browsers this can lead to a pretty drastic UX difference.
 For example, here is the interface in Chrome on macOS with the included TouchID sensor on a Macbook Pro: